 All Amazon FSx file system data is automatically encrypted at rest and in transit.
 Encryption of data at-rest uses keys managed with AWS Key Management Service (AWS KMS).
 Data is automatically encrypted before being written to the file system, and automatically decrypted as it is read.
 Amazon FSx automatically encrypts data-in-transit using SMB Kerberos session keys, when accessed from compute instances that support SMB protocol 3.0 or newer.
 This includes all Windows versions starting from Windows Server 2012 and Windows 8, and all Linux clients with Samba client version 4.2 or newer.

 AWS has the longest-running compliance program in the cloud and is committed to helping customers navigate their requirements.
 Amazon FSx has been assessed to meet global and industry security standards.
-It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), in addition to being HIPAA eligible.
+It complies with PCI DSS, ISO 9001, 27001, 27017, and 27018), and SOC 1, 2, and 3, in addition to being HIPAA eligible.
 That makes it easier for you to verify our security and meet your own obligations.
 For more information and resources, visit our compliance pages.
 You can also go to the Services in Scope by Compliance Program page to see a full list of services and certifications.